alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

 Complete server monitoring is topic beyond the scope of this guide, but we'll cover a few key high-level metrics.

 First, the big simple picture - you want to monitor each box's status.
-Whether you're running NGINX on dedicated hardware or a cloud-based VPS, your hosting provider will likely provide you with an overall status indication.
+Whether you're running nginx on dedicated hardware or a cloud-based VPS, your hosting provider will likely provide you with an overall status indication.

   * **Monitor** Server status.
   * **Set an alert** when the server leaves the "running" state.